eddelbuettel/ctv-finance/README.md

 -   The [GUIDE](https://cran.r-project.org/package=GUIDE) package provides a *GUI* for *DE* rivatives and contains numerous pricer examples as well as interactive 2d and 3d plots to study these pricing functions.
 -   The [SharpeR](https://cran.r-project.org/package=SharpeR) package contains a collection of tools for analyzing significance of trading strategies, based on the Sharpe ratio and overfit of the same.
 -   The [RND](https://cran.r-project.org/package=RND) package implements various functions to extract risk-neutral densities from option prices.
--   [LSMonteCarlo](https://cran.r-project.org/package=LSMonteCarlo) can price American Options via the Least Squares Monte Carlo method
+-   The [LSMonteCarlo](https://cran.r-project.org/package=LSMonteCarlo) package can price American Options via the Least Squares Monte Carlo method.
 -   The [BenfordTests](https://cran.r-project.org/package=BenfordTests) package provides seven statistical tests and support functions for determining if numerical data could conform to Benford's law.
 -   The [OptHedging](https://cran.r-project.org/package=OptHedging) package values call and put option portfolio and implements an optimal hedging strategy.
 -   The [markovchain](https://cran.r-project.org/package=markovchain) package provides functionality to easily handle and analyse discrete Markov chains.